hukumnegi/mobi/index.md

 - "/uploads/2017/11/13/UPenn_logo.png"
 - "/uploads/2017/11/13/nysed.png"
 services:
+- heading: UI/UX Design
+  description: We Prepare Your Idea to Stand The Test of Time in the Crowd Of Users
+    Who Have an Attention Span of .1 Seconds.
+By Studying Their Tracks to A Microscopic Level, We Give Your Users Exactly What They Need with a Pinch of Something They Never Dreamt of.
+  icon: "/uploads/UI-UX.png"
 - heading: 'iPhoneApp Development '
   description: Using Swift and Xcode we Develop Native iPhoneapps that Get Million
     Downloads and Witness Skyrocketing Session Rates from Day One.